Gaaldaco/Home-Projects/README.md

 ## About Me

-Hi, I'm [Gene], and this is my homelab project.
+Hi, I'm Gene, and this is my homelab project.
 I'm showcasing this project to highlight my skills as a security analyst.

 ![Profile Picture](https://nextcloud.gahomeserver.duckdns.org/s/CFB7jxzNkzrafEq/preview) <!-- Replace with your image -->